Koala® Center for Sleep and TMJ Disorders Provide Treatment for Snoring. We Have Clinics & Doctors Near You.

 Snoring: A Nuisance or a Serious Health Condition?

 Snoring is a common problem among all ages and both genders, and it affects approximately 90 million American adults — 37 million on a regular basis according to the National Sleep Foundation.

 What Causes Snoring?

-“Many of my patients have asked me, ‘What’s the difference between snoring and sleep apnea?’” says Dr. Rod Willey of the Illinois Institute of Dental Sleep Medicine.
-“I tell them that when you sleep, the muscles of your throat relax, your tongue falls backward, and Airway becomes narrow and throat tissues become floppy As you breathe, the walls of the throat begin to vibrate – generally when you breathe in, but also, to a lesser extent, when you breathe out.
+“Many of my patients have asked me, “What’s the difference between snoring and sleep apnea?” says Dr. Rod Willey, CEO and Founder of Koala® Center for Sleep and TMJ Disorders .
+“I tell them that when you sleep, the muscles of your throat relax and your tongue falls backward, causing the airway to narrow.
+The uvula and soft tissues that surround the throat also become infirm, or “floppy”.
+As you breathe, these floppy tissues of the throat begin to vibrate as air struggles to enter around them – generally when you breathe in, but also, to a lesser extent, when you breathe out.

 These vibrations lead to the characteristic sound of snoring.
-The narrower your airway becomes, the greater the vibration and the louder the snoring,” Willey continues.
+The more narrow your airway becomes, the greater the vibration and the louder the snoring,” Willey continues.

-“Sometimes the airway completely blocks, causing the person to make a choking or snorting sound and often wake up in an attempt to breathe,” says Willey.
+It starts when the breathing becomes very shallow due to these obstructions in the airway.
+The sleeper is not able to breathe deeply and take in enough oxygen.
+“Sometimes the airway completely blocks, causing the person to make a choking or snorting sound and often waking them up in an attempt to breathe,” says Willey.
 “This condition is known as obstructive sleep apnea.”

 According to the National Sleep Foundation, breathing pauses can last from 10 seconds to a minute or longer.
 A person with severe sleep apnea may have hundreds of breathing pauses per night.
 Sleep Apnea is a serious problem in the United States with over 18 million Americans now suffering from the disorder and 90% of them going undiagnosed.